-Except for the holders of the Class D1 Shares, shareholders may convert all or part of their Shares of any Share Class (the "Original Shares") into Shares of the same Share Class of one or more other Sub-funds or into Shares of another Share Class within the same Sub-fund or of one or more other Sub-funds (the "New Shares") by application in writing or by fax to the Central Administration or to a Global Distributor or a Distributor, stating which Shares are to be converted into which Sub-funds.
+Except for the holders of the Class D1 Shares and unless otherwise indicated for a particular Subfund in Appendix A, shareholders may convert all or part of their Shares of any Share Class (the "Original Shares") into Shares of the same Share Class of one or more other Sub-funds or into Shares of another Share Class within the same Sub-fund or of one or more other Sub-funds (the "New Shares") by application in writing or by fax to the Central Administration or to a Global Distributor or a Distributor, stating which Shares are to be converted into which Sub-funds.
 Shareholders must enclose to their request the physical share certificates, if any.